-Or, said more accurately, molasses is what turns your regular old white sugar back into brown sugar.
-Because technically, sugar is a little more brown in its raw state.
+Or, said more accurately, molasses is what turns your regular old white sugar back to brown.
+Because technically, sugar is browner in its raw state.
 It’s kind of like how rice is really brown or wheat is really brown.
 Maybe the whole world is brown!

-Believe it or not, brown sugar hasn’t always had such a pristine image.
-In the 1800s the processed sugar industry distributed pictures of microbes that exist in brown sugar and warned people not to eat it.
-The campaign was successful and led to widespread adoption of white sugar over brown sugar.
+Believe it or not, the brown stuff hasn’t always had such a pristine image.
+In the 1800s the processed sugar industry distributed pictures of microbes that exist in this darker sugar and warned people not to eat it.
+The campaign was successful and led to the widespread adoption of white sugar over the brown variety.

-Hmm.
-Big industry sells a lot of product by spreading misinformation to an unsuspecting public?
+Hmm. big industry sells a lot of products by spreading misinformation to an unsuspecting public?
 Someone call Oprah, I think we’ve got a story here!

-So, they take the raw brown sugar, remove the molasses to make it white, and then add the molasses back to some of it and make it brown again.
+So, they take the raw sugar, remove the molasses to make it white, and then add the molasses back to some of it and make it brown again.
 Are you confused?
-Me too!
+Me too.

-The good news from all of this is that when you need a little brown sugar and don’t have any on hand, it’s really easy to make.
+The good news is that it’s really easy to make.
 You simply add a little molasses to your white sugar, stir, and that’s it.

 We could totally turn Martha Stewart into a verb.

 I like that better than confessing how I ran out of the stuff I usually buy at the store.

 Sulfur dioxide used to be added as a preservative and clarifier, but it can cause allergic reactions, so most molasses is now unsulfured.
 Most of the time you’ll want to use fancy or light molasses (referred to as treacle in the UK) rather than blackstrap, which has a bitter flavor and is not preferred for baking.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.